jpmorganchase/fusion/docs/upload.md

 When a file is uploaded with `preserve_original_name` set to `True`, the file name will be preserved when users call the `download()` method on this file.

+!!! info "Preserving file name during `download()`:"
+    If the original series member was uploaded with the above code example file name, this file name will be preserved during download using the following example:

+    ```python
+        fusion.download(
+            dataset="MY_DATASET",
+            dt_str="20250430",
+            dataset_format="csv",
+            catalog="my_catalog",
+            preserve_original_name=True
+        )
+    ```

+    The data will be downloaded to the following file path:

+    ``'downloads/my_file.csv'``

+    With the original name of the file preserved.

+!!! note "If `preserve_original_file_name` is not set to `True`:
+    The file name will use Fusion's file naming convention during download:

 ### Schema Validation
-For datasets with defined schemas (i.e., not raw datasets), the `upload()` method validates the uploaded file against the schema.
-This includes:
+For datasets with defined schemas (i.e., the dataset `isRawData` flag is defined as `False` in the dataset metadata, see the Dataset module for additional information), the `upload()` method validates the uploaded file against the schema.
+This validation includes:

 #### Column Headers
 The column names and their order must match the defined schema.